jmistrick/MNPero/README.md

 # Minnesota <i>Peromyscus</i> mouse microbiome
-This repo contains the R code and necessary files to run the analyses for the analysis of the fecal microbiome of rodents trapped in Minnesota, USA in Summer 2019.
+This repository contains the R code and necessary data files for an analysis of the fecal microbiome of rodents trapped in Minnesota, USA in Summer 2019.

-These analyses as associated with the publication: "Microbiome diversity and zoonotic bacterial pathogen prevalence in Peromyscus mice from agricultural landscapes and synanthropic habitat".
-Janine Mistrick, Evan Kipp, Sarah Weinberg, Collin Adams, Peter Larsen, & Meggan Craft.
+These analyses are associated with the publication: "Microbiome diversity and zoonotic bacterial pathogen prevalence in Peromyscus mice from agricultural landscapes and synanthropic habitat".
+Janine Mistrick, Evan J. Kipp, Sarah I. Weinberg, Collin C. Adams, Peter A. Larsen, & Meggan E. Craft.

 This repository has been archived with Zenodo: LINK

 ---

-## The files in this repo are as follows:
+## The files in this repository are as follows:

 - <i>pero.R</i> - the R script for all the analyses